EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/getting-started/resource-types.md

 When `fqdnTemplate` is empty, it defaults to `{podName}.{name}{nodeTypeSuffix}.{domain}`.

 The ports for `nodePort`, `replicationPort`, and `nodeTcpPort` may be chosen arbitrarily, but note that the Operator always runs nodes as non-root.
-Therefore, to utilize priviliged ports (port numbers less than 1024), you will need to use images with `setcap cap_net_bind_service+ep` applied to the `kurrentd` binary inside the image.
+Therefore, to utilize privileged ports (port numbers less than 1024), you will need to use images with `setcap cap_net_bind_service+ep` applied to the `kurrentd` binary inside the image.
 Kurrent offers Red Hat-certified images which meet this criteria, see [Selecting An Image][img], below.